ArnaudPel/CamKifu/res/doc/HowtoStones.md

     for r in range(gsize):      # row index for c in range(gsize):  # column index if r == c or r == gsize - c - 1:
-                x0, y0, x1, y1 = self._getrect(r, c)
+                x0, y0, x1, y1 = self.getrect(r, c)
                 canvas[x0:x1, y0:y1] = goban_img[x0:x1, y0:y1]
     self._show(canvas)
 ```

 `zone` is a numpy array containing the pixels of the required subregion of the image. `pt`, for "point", gives the coordinates of that (rectangle) zone inside the image: `pt = [x_start, y_start, x_end, y_end]`

-Note that by default, the values returned by `_getrect` are merely calculated by dividing the image in 19 by 19 (`gsize * gsize`) zones without any analysis.
+Note that by default, the values returned by `getrect` are merely calculated by dividing the image in 19 by 19 (`gsize * gsize`) zones without any analysis.
 As explained above, the default (most simple) approach places entire trust in the board finding feature.

 ### 3. Other misc. goodies